Players (Canadian) Formula Atlantic Series Race

 - March 74B (side rads) (Gilles Villeneuve): A yellow March 74B sold to US agent Joe Grimaldi in "semi kit" form.
 This appears to have been the car raced by Ecurie Canada driver Gilles Villeneuve from Gimli onwards, where the car was in the latest F2 specification, which involved moving the main radiator to the left side of the engine, a new extended nose, and a rear wing 18 inches further back.
 Villeneuve wrecked it at Mosport Park in July, but a new car was built out of the wreck and was raced by David Loring at Sanair and St Johns later that month.
 Villeneuve returned to the car to race it at Halifax, Trois-Rivières and Watkins Glen.
 Subsequent history unknown.

 - March 73B (Ric Forest): New to James King (East St Louis, IL) and used in Central Division SCCA Formula B, one round of the Players Canadian series, and the Watkins Glen Pro race in October.
 Leased to Ric Forest and Fred Phillips in 1974, but King took over the car again for 1975, rebuilt it on a new tub, fitted a March 742 nose and side radiators, and raced it in the Players Canadian series.
-To Porter Brownlee (Little Rock, AR) 1976, and used in Midwest Division Formula B in 1977.
+It then went to Porter Brownlee (Little Rock, AR) who raced it in Midwest Division Formula B in 1977.
+After blowing the engine, he sold it to Mike Winn who raced it for one season before selling it to Chuck Blair, who had previously maintained it for Brownlee.
+Blair ran it a couple of times before selling it.
 Subsequent history unknown.

-- March 74B (David Loring): New to US March agent Joe Grimaldi, and raced by him and by hire drivers in the 1974 Players Canadian Formula Atlantic series, including David Loring at Mosport in July, Seb Barone at Sanair, and Dale Lang at Watkins Glen in October.
+- March 74B (David Loring): New to US March agent Joe Grimaldi, and raced by him and by hire drivers in the 1974 Players Canadian Formula Atlantic series, including David Loring at Mosport in July, and Seb Barone at Sanair.
+The car was reported by Canadian Motorsport Bulletin in its Mosport Park report to belong to Dale Lang.
+It is possible that this was the car fitted with F2 bodywork for Patrick Depailler at Trois-Rivières in September.
+Presumably the car raced by Grimaldi at Waterford Hills in September 1974, but this is uncertain.
 Subsequent history unknown.

 - Brabham BT40 (Mike Hall): Mike Hall (Twin Lakes, WI) raced a brand new Brabham BT40 at the SCCA Run-Offs, known then as American Road Race of Champions, at Road Atlanta 25 Nov 1972, the first BT40 to race.
 Hall then raced this car in Formula B and Formula Atlantic in 1973 and 1974.
 He replaced it with a Lola T360 for 1975 and the Brabham was then raced by John Elder (Rosemount, Minnesota) in SCCA Nationals in 1975.
 Hall had modified his car with a wide nose and a higher and fuller tail, and Elder's car showed the same modifications.